proteus-russ/configuration/iterm/README.md

 ### Notes

 The mmastrac iterm repo no longer exists.
-This is a copy of the original blog post and repo contents.
+This is a copy of the original blog post and repo contents with updates for changes over the past 13 years.